 The Peak District is an area of highland moors (expanses of open rolling infertile land) and dales (valleys) that rise above and separate the metropolitan areas of Sheffield and Manchester to the West.
-The highest ground are low mountains (less then 3000 feet) known as the Pennines which run north to south and extend much farther north than the area called the Peak District.
+The highest ground is low mountains (less then 3000 feet) known as the Pennines which run north to south and extend much farther north than the area called the Peak District.
 The Pennines are often called the backbone of England and much of the Peak District is England’s first national park.
 The Pennine Way, which may be the U.K.’s most notable long-range hiking route, starts in the Peak District and travels 267 miles (429 km) into Scotland..

 The countryside here offers big vistas across green fields, often dotted with sheep or other livestock.
 Public footpaths cross and circle private farmlands and provide hikers with many options for taking in this wonderful landscape.
 I learned that the public footpaths were usually well marked where they intersect a road, but generally not marked until you got to the next road.
 There would be a beaten track to follow on the more popular routes, but the way to go wasn’t always clear on the less traveled routes.
 For this day, I rode the bus to a place called Stacey Bank and a country pub along the road called the Nags Head.
 I didn’t stop in at the pub because I wanted to save it for the end of the hike and lunch.
 The dam for Damflask Reservoir is just North of Stacey Bank and I crossed it to find a public footpath that followed the West bank of the reservoir nearly to Low Bradfield.
 Just uphill from there is the village of High Bradfield, and a beer stop.